QUICK ESCAPE FROM SITE

 Criminal sanctions and sentencing provisions

-For example, the law of Malaysia provides increased penalties for violations of protection orders and for violations that involved violence, and also allows the court to make a new order for protection:
+For example, the Law of Malaysia provides increased penalties for violations of protection orders and for violations that involved violence, and also allows the court to make a new protection order:

 8. (1) Any person who willfully contravenes a protection order or any provision thereof shall be guilty of an offence and shall, on conviction, be liable to a fine not exceeding two thousand ringgit or to imprisonment for a term not exceeding six months or to both.